Learning from Synthetic Animals: Approach

 \subsection{Consistency-Constrained Semi-Supervised Learning (CC-SSL)}

-For the $n$th iteration, model $f^{n}$ is learned using $L^{(n)}$ defined as Equation \ref{eq:loss}.
-The loss function is defined to be the Mean Square Error on heatmaps of both the source data and target data and $\gamma$ is used to balance the loss between source and target datasets.
+For the $n$th iteration, the loss function $L^{(n)}$ is defined to be the Mean Square Error on heatmaps of both the source data and target data, as in Equation \ref{eq:loss}. $\gamma$ is used to balance the loss between source and target datasets.

-To this end, we present our Consistency-Constrained Semi-Supervised Learning (CC-SSL) approach as following: we start with training a model only using synthetic data and obtain a initial weak model $f^{(0)} = f_s$.
+To this end, we present our Consistency-Constrained Semi-Supervised Learning (CC-SSL) approach as follows: we start with training a model only using synthetic data and obtain an initial weak model $f^{(0)} = f_s$.
 Then we iterate the following procedure.
-For the $n$th iteration, we first use Algorithm \ref{alg} to generate labels $\hat{Y}_{t}^{(n)}$. with the generated labels, we simply train the model using ($X_s, Y_s$) and ($X_t, \hat{Y}_{t}^{(n)}$) jointly.
+For the $n$th iteration, we first use Algorithm \ref{alg} to generate labels $\hat{Y}_{t}^{(n)}$.
+With the generated labels, we simply train the model using ($X_s, Y_s$) and ($X_t, \hat{Y}_{t}^{(n)}$) jointly using $L^{(n)}$.